 If you have any questions or comments, please don't hesitate to get in touch via my Contact Me page.

 Division of labour means the assignment of different parts of a manufacturing process or task to different people in order to improve efficiency.
 The watch industry was one of the first to make extensive use of division of labour, to breakdown the manufacture of a watch into steps that could be carried out efficiently.

 Most workers were self employed, or employed only a handful of apprentices and workers, and tools were hand held, and usually hand or foot powered.
 There were at least a dozen major branches and each specialism was in turn further subdivided.
-The industry was well described by Aaron Dennison, the father of the American watch industry, but the structure of the English watch industry remained on the lines evolved in the late seventeenth century and the same account could have been made at any time from then until the eve of the Great War:
+The industry was well described by Aaron Dennison, the father of the American watch industry, in the following quote, but the structure of the English watch industry remained on the same lines from the late seventeenth century until the eve of World War One and the same account could have been made at any time from then:

 The party setting up as a manufacturer of watches bought his Lancashire movements - conglomeration of rough materials - and gave them out to A, B, C, D, to have them finished.
 A, B, C, and D gave out the job of pivoting certain wheels of the train to E, certain other parts to F, and the fusee cutting to G. Dial-making, jewelling, gilding, motioning, etc. to others, down almost the entire length of the alphabet; ...